Recursion is the root of computation since it trades description for time.

 6. Define and test a procedure

-zip that takes two lists of equal length and forms a new list, each element of which is the two-element list formed by combining the corresponding elements of the two input lists.
+zip that takes two lists of equal length and forms a new list, each element of which is a pair formed by combining the corresponding elements of the two input lists.
 If the two lists are of uneven length, then drop the tail of the longer one.

 7. Define and test a procedure